34r7h/vrqc-wordpress/README.md

     });

 ##### // TODO
-* enable custom fields on post editing
+* set a watcher to check for value changes to properties and update the corresponding post.
-* set calendar / form to smart
+* set calendar/form to smart (based on property post reference.)
 * weather
 * Build filters for posts and properties
 * Update README with all the `possibilities`!
 * Garbage collection when resources are removed, etc

 ***
-###### Custom Properties for JSON API
+***
-added to plugins/json-api/models/post.php ~ line 122
+###### add to plugins/json-api/models/post.php ~ line 122 if JSON API updates

     // support for custom fields
     if ( !empty($values["custom"]) ) {
         foreach ($values["custom"] as $metakey => $metavalue) {
         update_post_meta($this->id,$metakey, $metavalue);
     }

+*Custom fields might not be visible on post editing, check that Screen Options is enabled.*